ftrackhq/ftrack-application-launcher/doc/source/developing.rst

 .. note::

-    For simplicity we'll be taking the config arguments as example as are easier to read.
+    For simplicity we'll be taking the config arguments as example as are easier to read.:*

 Let's have a look at the common attributes you'll find in both, split by mandatory and optional attributes.